Azure/azure-sdk-for-sap-odata/README.md

 - Maintain respective [`local.settings.json`](/Samples/FunctionsSample.GWSAMPLE_BASIC/local.settings_sample.json) with your SAP OData service setup and credentials.
 Have a look at the provided sample file local.settings_sample.json.
 - Open the solution in Visual Studio or Visual Studio Code.
 - Execute `func host start` and start coding😎👌🔥
-- Navigate to `http://localhost:7071/api/Products/10` to see the generated OData service in action listing the first 10 products.
+- Call `http://localhost:7071/api/Products/10` to see the generated OData service in action listing the first 10 products.
+- Use provided [call library](Samples/FunctionsSample.GWSAMPLE_BASIC/odata-product-sample.http) with [VS Code REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) for convenience.

 > **Note**
 > Adjust to `https://your-gh-domain.preview.app.github.dev/api/Products/10` for Codespaces.